nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/launch-a-workflow.md

 ## How to Start a Workflow

-With the JS client, you can use the `nuxeo.workflows().start('workflowId')` method.
+With the Nuxeo JavaScript client, you can use the `nuxeo.workflows().start('workflowId')` method.
 The workflow ID to pass is the one defined in Nuxeo Studio.
 Doing so will start a workflow without attaching a document.

 ## How to Attach Documents